Global Scholars Extended Program Description

 Funding will be available for students to help cover the cost of their summer experience.
 Students will apply for and be selected on a needs-basis as a part of their application process during the Spring Course.

-For other awards, click here or look at FSU's Office of National Fellowships, the Center for Leadership and Social Changes' Moellership program, as well as CRE's IDEA Grants.
+For other awards, click here or look at FSU's Office of National Fellowships, the Center for Leadership and Service's Moellership program, as well as CRE's IDEA Grants and Tyler Fellowship.

 Students may also earn enough academic credit for their experience (a minimum of 6 hours per semester) to make them eligible to use their financial aid (Federal student loans and grants) or Bright Futures scholarship money.
 The amount of a student's financial aid is awarded based on the amount of credit hours taken per semester, so a part-time load (6 hours) will result in less financial aid for that semester.